apburt/treeseg/doc/tutorial_overview.md

 # Tutorial

-The objective of this tutorial is to demonstrate the usage of treeseg, by extracting 10 of largest trees inside a complex forest scene.
+The objective of this tutorial is to demonstrate the usage of treeseg, by extracting 10 of the largest trees inside a complex forest scene.

 ## Primer

 If you plan to extensively use or develop treeseg, it might first be useful to familiarise yourself with the various point cloud processing methods that are used.
 A brief overview of these methods can be found in our [paper](https://doi.org/10.1111/2041-210X.13121).

-treeseg uses the Point Cloud Libray (PCL) to implement these methods, and the PCL [website](https://pointclouds.org/) provides good generic tutorials.
+treeseg uses the Point Cloud Libray (PCL) to implement these methods, and the [PCL website](https://pointclouds.org/) provides good generic tutorials.
 The most relevant are: Basic Usage, Features, Filtering, KdTree, Octree, Sample Consensus and Segmentation.

 ## Prerequisites